Welcome to my complete guide to WooCommerce Subscriptions.

 Recurring services could be a very profitable business strategy for both physical and digital services.

-For example, if you offer physical services like salon, spa, parlor, massaging, etc., you can offer weekly, fortnightly, or monthly packages for your customers.
+For example, if you offer physical services like a salon, spa, parlor, massaging, etc., you can offer weekly, fortnightly, or monthly packages for your customers.

-How to Set It Up
+How to Set Up WooCommerce Subscriptions

 Creating the Plans

-Setting up the Price
+Setting the Price

 Setting up Coupons

 You can add, edit, and manage the existing coupons by going to the WooCommerce > Coupons page from your website’s dashboard.

-You will find a list of all the items at the WooCommerce > Subscriptions page.
-For each subscription, you will find the necessary information including the currents status, number, the item(s), payment amount and frequency, start date, trial end date, next payment date, and any other information related to this purchase.
+For each product, you will find all the relevant information including the currents status, number, the item(s), payment amount and frequency, start date, trial end date, next payment date, and any other information related to this purchase.

 If you want to get a complete overview of the available options, you should check out the official documentation.

-Alternatives to the WooCommerce Subscriptions plugin
+6 Alternatives to the WooCommerce Subscriptions plugin

 As we have seen, the extension provides the perfect solution for offering different types of subscription-based products or services.